 New Cannabis Products

-On October 17, 2019, the federal government made it legal to purchase and consume edible cannabis, cannabis extracts and cannabis topicals.
+On October 17, 2019, the federal government made it legal to purchase and consume edible cannabis products, cannabis extracts and cannabis topicals.

 What are these products?
 In the simplest terms, they are defined as follows:

 These new cannabis products carry with them unique health and safety risks that are not associated with consuming dried cannabis.
-It is important to be aware and informed of these risks before choosing to use edible cannabis, cannabis extracts or cannabis topicals in order to minimize adverse health outcomes.
+It is important to be aware and informed of these risks before choosing to use edible cannabis products, cannabis extracts or cannabis topicals in order to minimize adverse health outcomes.

 In the months leading up to legalization, CCSA released a series of public education resources about the new cannabis products.
 The resources include information about the associated health and safety risks, how to lower the risks or adverse health outcomes, the differences between ingesting and inhaling cannabis products, and how to safely store your cannabis products.

 Each of these types of cannabis product has its own attributes and uses.